Previous StLGS Classes

 BLANK

-February “Introduction to RootsMagic 8 (Windows and Mac)” Jim Ross
+February “Introduction to RootsMagic 8 for Windows and Macs” Jim Ross

 RootsMagic 8, the long-awaited rewrite of this popular genealogy software program, was released in October 2021.
-This hands-on introductory class will walk you through key features: creating a new tree from scratch; importing an existing tree from another program; adding and maintaining people, places, and media; and managing sources and citations.
-Also, you will learn how to synchronize your RootsMagic tree with both Ancestry and FamilySearch.
-This version of RootsMagic is very different from past versions, so everyone will benefit from this class.
+This introductory class introduces key features: creating a new tree from scratch; importing an existing tree from another program; adding and maintaining people, places, and media; and managing sources and citations.

 BLANK